 Different species of Butterflyfish need different tank conditions.
 Half of the 114 recognized species are suitable to be kept in captivity.
 Find out about the specific conditions needed by the type of Butterflyfish you get before setting up a tank for them.

 Depending upon the species, Butterflyfish can be difficult to care for.
-Measure the temperature, pH level, water hardness every day.
+Measure the temperature, pH level and water hardness every day.
 The level of dissolved ammonia, nitrates and salt in the water should also be measured regularly.
 Keep a water testing kit that helps you measure all the above water conditions.

-Some ideal tank-makes for Butterflyfish are mentioned below:
+Some ideal tank-makes for Butterflyfish are:

 Butterflyfish are susceptible to parasite infections.
 Cleaning the tank regularly and performing regular water changes can help prevent the fish from having health issues.
 In their natural environment, they generally live up to 7 years.
 With proper care they can live between 8 to 10 years in captivity.

 Some common diseases in Butterflyfish are mentioned below: